BgeeDB/bgee-unil/src/markdown/support/Download-files/affyProcExprValues.md

 # Affymetrix Processed Expression Values Files

 This page describes the contents of the expression (Affymetrix signal intensity) and annotation (experiment and chip) files.
-These files can be found in the Bgee [download page](/download/processed-expression-values) for each species.
+The files can be found on the Bgee [download page](/download/processed-expression-values).

 *   [Annotation (experiments/chips) files](#annotation-experimentschips-files "Quick jump to this section")
 *   [Processed expression (signal intensities) files](#processed-expression-signal-intensities-files "Quick jump to this section")